Cereal Cover Crops for Weed Control in Organic and Conventional Dry Bean Production Systems

 Specific objective #4 (Conventional dry bean): Economic impact of integrating cereal cover crops and herbicides

-Crop yield and all inputs (fertilizer, fuel, herbicide, labor, seed, etc.) will be recorded and used in the economic analysis.
-The economic benefit of each treatment will be determined using partial budgeting.
+Crop yield and all inputs (fertilizer, fuel, herbicide, labor, seed, etc.) were recorded and used in the economic analysis.
+The economic benefit of each treatment was determined using partial budgeting.

 Statistical procedures